-has gotten a bad rap for decades.
+Automation has gotten a bad rap for decades.
 Just the word brings to mind fears of robots replacing humans and a rise in unemployment.
-But in a post-pandemic world, more and more people are beginning to understand (and expect) the benefits of automation.
+But today, more and more people are beginning to understand (and expect) the benefits of automation.
 Simply put, it makes their lives easier.
-This is especially true when it comes to collections.
+This is especially true when it comes to collections and contact centre automation

 Here are three reasons that automated customer engagement works and why contact centres should get on board.